Show All Answers

 Appropriate permits are required for any building construction, alteration, or repair involving new or changed uses of property (other than ordinary repairs).
 Separate permits are required for building, electrical, heating, air conditioning and plumbing work.

 Inspectors will check to make certain work is complete and installed according to the relevant code.
-Contractors (or homeowners doing their own work) must schedule online or call the department’s automated interactive voice response (IVR) system at 704-878-3113 to arrange for each inspection.
+Contractors (or homeowners doing their own work) must schedule online to for each inspection when that phase of work is ready.

 This system can be used to request inspections, obtain inspection results, cancel an inspection or check the status of a certificate of occupancy.
-To request inspections, verify or cancel inspections or to get inspection results you may use our
+To request inspections, verify or cancel inspections or to get inspection results you may use Citizen Self-Serve.

 All projects submitted for plan review and all permits issued on or after January 1, 2019 must meet the requirements of the 2018 edition of the North Carolina Building Codes with the exception of electrical permits.